15 days tour

 • 12:00 am - 11:59 pm

-As with many of the colonial cities in Mexico, Oaxaca was built in the 1500s with stones taken from ancient civilisations in the close surroundings.
-Today we'll visit Monte Alban, the most important site in the Oaxaca area, built by the Zapotec people who flourished here over 1,500 years ago.
-This impressive complex of temples, pyramids and enigmatic rock carvings was built literally on top of a hill, which means that there will be some hill walking and steps to conquer in the site today.
-The incredible views over the Sierra Madre and the fertile valley are well worth the effort.
+As with many of Mexicoโ€™s colonial cities, Oaxaca was built in the 16th century using stones from ancient civilisations in the surrounding areas.
+Today, weโ€™ll visit Monte Alban which was built by the Zapotec people who flourished here over 1,500 years ago.
+This complex of temples, pyramids and enigmatic rock carvings was built on top of a hill (so expect some steep inclines and stairs on our walk).
+The expansive views over the Sierra Madre and the fertile valley are well worth the effort.
 Unlike sites like Teotihuacan, Monte Alban was lived in until the arrival of the conquistadors, as the Mixtec civilisation took over from the Zapotecs and continued its use.
-This afternoon we have free time at leisure in Oaxaca.
-Depending on your departure date, there will still be Dia de los Muertos celebrations to enjoy this afternoon in the beautiful historic centre.
+This afternoon, weโ€™ll have free time to explore Oaxaca.
+Take a walk through the historic centre and soak in the colourful buildings, dip into one of the markets to pick up souvenirs or delve further into the history of the city at one of the museums.
+The Museum of Cultures of Oaxaca, next to the Santo Domingo Church, is one of the best in town, housing treasures from Monte Alban within the building of an ex-convent (opening hours vary over public holidays).

 • Day 6 Day 6: Journey To Tehuantepec Via Teotitlan Del Valle And The Mitla Ruins